 Wilmington Trust is a registered service mark used in connection with various fiduciary and non-fiduciary services offered by certain subsidiaries of M&T Bank Corporation

 This article is for informational purposes only and is not intended as an offer or solicitation for the sale of any financial product or service or as a determination that any investment strategy is suitable for a specific investor.
 Investors should seek financial advice regarding the suitability of any investment strategy based on their objectives, financial situations and particular needs.
 This article is not designed or intended to provide financial, tax, legal, accounting or other professional advice since such advice always requires consideration of individual circumstances.
 If professional advice is needed, the services of a professional adviser should be sought.

 About the Author

 Chief Wealth Strategist, Wilmington Trust

-Alvina Lo is responsible for strategic wealth planning at Wilmington Trust, part of M&T Bank.
-Alvina's prior experience includes roles at Citi Private Bank, Credit Suisse Private Wealth and as a practicing attorney at Milbank, Tweed, Hadley & McCloy, LLC.
+Alvina Lo is responsible for family office and strategic wealth planning at Wilmington Trust, part of M&T Bank.
+Alvina was previously with Citi Private Bank, Credit Suisse Private Wealth and a practicing attorney at Milbank, Tweed, Hadley & McCloy, LLC.
 She holds a B.S. in civil engineering from the University of Virginia and a JD from the University of Pennsylvania.
 She is a published author, frequent lecturer and has been quoted in major outlets such as "The New York Times."